Coping With Nervousness Before Unavoidable Social Situations

 Admit you're nervous

-A lot of nervousness is caused by not wanting to let people know you're feeling that way.
-It's not a cure-all, but often just admitting you're anxious to people takes a lot of the pressure off.
-Pretty much everyone can relate to feeling jittery before certain things, so they'll be sympathetic.
+Nervousness is sometimes fueled by not wanting to let people know you're feeling that way.
+It's not a cure-all, but often just admitting you're anxious takes a lot of the pressure off.
+Pretty much everyone can relate to feeling anticipatory anxiety, so they'll usually be sympathetic.
 It doesn't have to be phrased as an embarrassing admission of failure either.
-You can just state it in a jokey, off-handed way, like you're mentioning you're nervous, but you're also comfortable with it, and don't think there's anything wrong with feeling that way.
+You can just state it in a jokey, off-handed manner; you're mentioning you're nervous, but you're also comfortable with it, and don't think there's anything wrong with feeling that way.

 Knowing how you'll likely do can help ease your worries